rbuurma/presentations/Reade.md

 ---

-## Rereading Victorian Realism with Roland Barthes
+### Rereading Victorian Realism with Roland Barthes

 ---

-> Replacing “How something is made, with a view to finding out what it is” with “How something is made, with a view to making it again” – the Essence with the Preparation – is linked to an option that’s completely antiscientific: in reality, the starting point of the Fantasy [of the critic’s writing of a novel] isn’t the Novel (in general, as a genre), but one or two novels out of thousands.
+> Replacing "How something is made, with a view to finding out what it is" with "How something is made, with a view to making it again" – the Essence with the Preparation – is linked to an option that’s completely antiscientific: in reality, the starting point of the Fantasy [of the critic’s writing of a novel] isn’t the Novel (in general, as a genre), but one or two novels out of thousands.

 Roland Barthes, The Preparation of the Novel, Session of December 9, 1978, 13

 ---

-> 1. In its most elevated conception (Dante Mallarmé, Proust), The Book is a representation of the universe; the book is homologous to the world.
-To want the “architectural and premeditated” Book is to conceive of and to want One universe, one that’s structured, hierarchically ordered…
+> 1. In its most elevated conception (Dante, Mallarme, Proust), The Book is a representation of the universe; the book is homologous to the world.
+To want the “architectural and premeditated” Book is to conceive of and to want One universe, one that's structured, hierarchically ordered…

-> 2. In its way, the Album represents the opposite: a universe that is not-one, not-ordered, scattered, a pure interweaving of contingences, with no transcendence…
+> 2. In its way, the Album represents the opposite: a universe that is not-one, not-ordered, scattered, a pure interweaving of contingencies, with no transcendence.

 Roland Barthes, The Preparation of the Novel, Session of December 9, 1978, 189